Jose Antonio Licon · Pittsburgh, PA

 In development

-Property management for 29 real units.
-Built to solve a real problem — and it works.
+Property management for 8 real buildings and 29 real units.
+Built because nothing else fit — and it actually works.

 Podomus